 Food being ridiculously affordable, you can dine in restaurants throughout your entire stay.
 If you’d like a gourmet experience on a budget, this is definitely the place to be!

-Try, therefore, the specialties Tavce Gravce, Stuffed Peppers, Turlitava, Sarmi, and Shopska Salad.
-These are all dishes that are native to the Macedonian region.
+Try, therefore, the specialities Tavce Gravce, Stuffed Peppers, Turlitava, Sarmi, and Shopska Salad.
+These are all dishes that are native to the North Macedonian region.

 Also make sure to enjoy local wine as much as you can!